jonas089/casper-circom/README.md

 ## Generate the payload for the verifier :crystal_ball:
-Run `cargo test --features casper-circom` to generate the payload (`proof.pem`, `circuit.pem`) for the example circuit `multiplier2`.
+Run `cargo test --features casper-circom` to generate the payload (`proof.pem`) for the example circuit `multiplier2`.
 If you want to generate proofs for other circuits, import the `casper-circom` library and construct a custom `Generator`:

 ```rust
 ...